 - Hired a downhill bike and rode the Red Giant trail on Ben Nevis range

-- Coasteering adventure in Skye with Sarah and John
+- Coasteering adventure in Skye with Skye Adventure.
+Thanks Sarah and John!

-- Riding up Bealach na Ba road to Applecross
+- Driving up Bealach na Ba road to Applecross

-We also did some of the must-see spots like Eilean donan castle and hike up to Old man Torr, but my experience is that they necessarily were not worth the time.
+We also did some of the must-see spots like Eilean donan castle and Loch Ness, but my experience is that they necessarily were not worth the time.
 The best time we had wondering on the secluded beaches and taking the less beaten track in general.
 Next time I want to walk up some Munros and maybe attend a closed-roads cyclo sportive.

 So 2016 was more or less the same than the years before.
 For 2017 I thought I would mix things up a little bit.